MeidasTouch: News website and podcast

+MeidasTouch has been characterized as progressive, liberal and left-wing.

 In June 2024, MeidasTouch was described in the Columbia Journalism Review as being made for social media, unlike a lot of more traditional left-leaning media outlets, and does a better job than most of exploiting the perception that the mainstream media was too sympathetic to Trump.

-In February 2025, Podscribe listed The MeidasTouch Podcast as the top podcast in its rankings of monthly downloads and plays for the period of January 1 – February 12, beating out The Joe Rogan Experience.
-Downloads and plays increased by 141% for the period of February 12 – March 12, making The MeidasTouch Podcast the top podcast in that ranking, and the MeidasTouch Network the #2 podcast publisher by downloads and plays behind only Spotify.
-While the number of listeners per episode and YouTube subscribers remains significantly lower than Joe Rogan due to MeidasTouch releasing so many 10-20 minute episodes, its growth since the reelection of Donald Trump has mirrored other progressive podcasts and online shows like Pod Save America and The Young Turks.
+In February 2025, Podscribe listed The MeidasTouch Podcast as the top podcast in its rankings of monthly downloads and plays for the period of January 1–February 12, beating out The Joe Rogan Experience.
+Downloads and plays increased by 141% for the period of February 12–March 12, making The MeidasTouch Podcast the top podcast in that ranking, and the MeidasTouch Network the #2 podcast publisher by downloads and plays behind only Spotify.
+While the number of listeners per episode and YouTube subscribers remains significantly lower than Joe Rogan due to MeidasTouch releasing so many 10–20-minute episodes, its growth since the reelection of Donald Trump has mirrored other progressive podcasts and online shows like Pod Save America and The Young Turks.

-In March 2025, Media Matters identified MeidasTouch as the 4th most popular progressive online show across the most popular streaming and social media platforms, with 6.4 million total viewers.
-That month, John Ross and Nathan J. Robinson, writing in Current Affairs, unfavorably compared the podcast to The Joe Rogan Experience and said, "Even though it is targeted at viewers who think Trump is dumb, the content is remarkably shallow, by which we mean that it doesn’t dive seriously into topics like health care, criminal punishment, foreign policy, and inequality.
+In March 2025, Media Matters identified MeidasTouch as the 4th most-popular progressive online show across the most popular streaming and social media platforms, with 6.4 million total viewers.
+That month, John Ross and Nathan J. Robinson, writing in Current Affairs, unfavorably compared the podcast to The Joe Rogan Experience and said, "Even though it is targeted at viewers who think Trump is dumb, the content is remarkably shallow, by which we mean that it doesn't dive seriously into topics like health care, criminal punishment, foreign policy, and inequality.
 It's the National Enquirer for Trump-haters."
-They also criticized MeidasTouch's lack of coverage of environmental issues and the Gaza war, as well as its close ties to the Democratic Party.
+They also criticized MeidasTouch's lack of coverage of left-wing concerns such as environmental issues, the Gaza genocide and Trump's efforts to crack down on pro-Palestinian protests, as well as MeidasTouch's close ties to the Democratic Party.